Vindelfjällen Nature Reserve

 The region has been populated since the end of the last ice age or about 9000 years.
-Originally, it was likely the ancestors of today's Sami, a nomadic people of Northern Europe.
-They initially lived by gathering and hunting, especially deer, but gradually developed a culture based on breeding and ranching, showing evidence of transhumance movements.
-This lifestyle left few traces, but some traps, old foundations, tombs and various artifacts have been found scattered throughout the landscape.
-Although partly translated into Swedish, geographic names in the region offer some information on the life and culture of the Sami.
+Originally, it was inhabited by speakers of Paleo-Laplandic Languages, who were not Sámi or Norse, likely descendants of the Scandinavian Hunter Gatherers.
+They initially lived by gathering and hunting, especially deer, but over time the material culture shifted to one based on breeding and ranching, showing evidence of transhumance movements.
+This shift is associated with the introduction of Sámi place names and culture; though this lifestyle left few traces, but some traps, old foundations, tombs and various artifacts have been found scattered throughout the landscape.
+Although partly translated into Swedish, geographic names in the region offer some information on the life and culture of the Sámi.
 The Swedes started to colonize the area in the eighteenth century, encouraged by incentives from the state.
 The population in the current reserve boundaries, however, remained minimal.
 In the middle of the twentieth century, the hydroelectric industry expanded to the north of the country and tried to exploit the Vindel River for electric power, but environmental protests managed to protect the river and its watershed.
 In 1974, the reserve was established, protecting the unspoiled nature of the mountains of Vindel River watershed.
 In 1988, the reserve was extended to protect the primary forests of the foothills.
 Recently there has been discussions regarding transforming the nature reserve into a national park to improve the protection of the area.

 In addition to the inhabitants, the reserve sees considerable activity from tourists both in winter and summer.
 Hiking is one of the main activities, especially along the well known Kungsleden trail, which crosses the reserve along its length.
 The summer roads are also often used for cross-country ski trails or snowmobile trails in winter.
 Finally many ecotourism activities are offered by various tourism businesses.
-Besides tourism, traditional activities such as reindeer herding, by the Sami, and hunting and fishing are still practiced.
+Besides tourism, traditional activities such as reindeer herding, by the Sámi, and hunting and fishing are still practiced.
 Finally, the mountains are widely used for scientific research, which is facilitated by the presence of an on-site research station.

 Toponymy

 The word Vindel derives from the word vindill, which is similar to vända, the Swedish verb meaning to turn or change direction, probably in reference to the meandering nature of the Vindel river.
 In Swedish Vindelfjällen means 'the Vindel mountains', which is reasonable given that the Vindel River has its source in these mountains.

-As in other areas of the Lapland mountains, the reserve has a number of Sami names.
+As in other areas of the Lapland mountains, the reserve has a number of Sámi names.
 However, unlike the mountains further North, here they live among places with numerous Swedish names.
 For example, the words fjäll ('mountain'), sjö/vatten ('lake'), å/älv ('river'), etc. are frequently seen.
-This is a result of early Swedish settlers translating Sami names into Swedish as well as these settlers naming previously unnamed geographic features.
+This is a result of early Swedish settlers translating Sámi names into Swedish as well as these settlers naming previously unnamed geographic features.